Historic or forward-looking Philanthropy?

 Dr., Dr. h. c. mult.
 Hansjörg Wyss

-The presentations of this panel will be supplemented by an insight into the motives behind his donations.
+The presentation will be supplemented by first-hand insight into the motives behind his donations.

 Beate Eckhardt, lic. phil.
 I EMScom